jiaqingxie/Theories-of-Graph-Neural-Networks/README.md

 - Fix a broken link or duplicate entry.
 - Move a paper into a better section if the theory contribution is clearer elsewhere.
 - Add a short note when a paper changes how we understand expressivity, generalization, oversquashing, or scientific GNNs.

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for the full inclusion criteria and suggested PR format.

 ### Some General Theoretical GNN Surveys